New Super Mario Bros. U Deluxe

 Even though Boost Rush was removed from this version of the game, all of the levels that were present for the mode still exist in the game's data.

-An area that is underground.
+An underground area.
 It contains two zones.

 Zone 1 is very unfinished, as the tiling was not complete.
 It contains pipe exits and entrances, a pipe cannon, rotating coins, brick blocks, and some location triggered coins.
 There are no enemies.